wylieburt/wylieburt.github.io/_posts/2025-09-12-image-search-engine.md

 <br>
 #### Preprocess & Featurise Search Image

-Using the same helper functions, we apply the preprocessing & featurising logic to the search image - the output again being a vector containing 512 numeric values.
+Using the same helper functions, we apply the preprocessing & featurizing logic to the search image - the output again being a vector containing 512 numeric values.

 ```python